 To pickup the top hexagonal boron nitride flake, adjust the orientation of the flake until the straight edge is vertical and positioned on the right side [1-TXT].

-SCREEN: The flake orientation is being adjusted until the straight edge is vertical and positioned on the right side.
+SCOPE/SCREEN : The flake orientation is being adjusted until the straight edge is vertical and positioned on the right side.
 TXT: Outline flake boundary in Inkscape

 Gently clamp the glass slide with the PC/PDMS (P-C-and-P-D-M-S) stamp inside the socket at a downward tilt angle of 2 to 3 degrees [1].
 Slide the socket to the left using the sliding tray until the glass slide is positioned above the sample wafer then manually lock it in place [2].